mrkuz/kradle/README.md

 }
 ```

-Kotlin Standard Library, kotlin.test library and coroutines dependencies are addedt.
+Kotlin Standard Library, kotlin.test library and coroutines dependencies are added.
 The coroutines version is
 configurable.

 ```kotlin